conceptacherono/Landing-portfolio/README .md

 ##### Setup Instructions and Installation

-- Explain steps to clone, install and run the application on a local machine.
+To run the application in your terminal:
+1. Clone or download the repository.
+2. Push the URL to your local git terminal as local repository.

 ## Development